Are You a Good Candidate for Bariatric Surgery?

 Undergoing major changes to your body can take a toll on your psychological well-being, as well as your relationships with the people around you.
 For many candidates, a support system of friends and family can be vital to the weight loss process, giving you a shoulder to lean on throughout recovery.

 The ways you interact with others on a daily basis, including dining out and sharing meals together, may change as well, putting extra pressure on relationships.
 Weight loss support groups are often beneficial for patients both before and after surgery, providing real life examples of what the process entails.

 If you have evaluated the pros and cons and have decided that weight loss surgery may be the best solution for your needs, it’s time to take the next step.
-Or to get more answer to the question, “is bariatric surgery right for you” and the benefits of weight loss surgery, contact for Olde Del Mar Surgical to see what we can do to help you on your journey.
+To learn more about the benefits of weight loss surgery, and whether you are a good candidate for bariatric surgery, contact Olde Del Mar Surgical to see what we can do to help you on your journey.